 The advisor makes no effort to “close” the sale.
 If the prospect doesn’t indicate a desire to engage the advisor, the first meeting ends with the advisor asking: How would you like to proceed?
 The advisor follows the direction of the prospect.

 When the prospect indicates a willingness to share financial data, typically a second meeting is scheduled for this purpose.
 The advisor does not have an agenda for this meeting either.

 The advisor starts the meeting with this question: How can I make this meeting as productive as possible for you?
 The advisor then proceeds to follow the lead set by the prospect.

 Financial information is shared only when the prospect indicates a readiness to do so.
 At this time, it will be necessary for the advisor to take notes and gather information necessary to meet regulatory requirements and to prepare an investment policy statement.

 The Solin Process℠ works

 Hundreds of millions of assets have been generated using the Solin Process℠.
-You can find testimonials at: https://solinstrategic.com/testimonials/.
+Read some of the testimonials.
 Advisors have found the process “transformational” in both their business and personal lives.